 Targeted Protein Degradation (TPD) is redefining what is druggable.
-By harnessing the cell’s ubiquitin-proteasome system, modalities such as PROTACs (proteolysis targeting chimeras) and molecular glues enable selective removal of disease-causing proteins, including targets previously considered undruggable.
+By harnessing a cell ubiquitin-proteasome system, modalities such as PROTACs (proteolysis targeting chimeras) and molecular glues enable selective removal of disease-causing proteins, including targets that have previously resisted conventional inhibitor approaches.

-Unlike traditional small molecule inhibitors that transiently block protein activity, PROTACs and molecular glues drive target protein degradation, offering improved potency and durability of response, access to non-enzymatic and scaffolding proteins and expanded therapeutic space beyond conventional binding pockets.
+Unlike conventional small molecule inhibitors that transiently block protein activity, PROTACs and molecular glues drive target protein degradation.
+This delivers:

 A: Targeted protein degradation (TPD) is a therapeutic approach that uses the cell’s ubiquitin–proteasome system to selectively remove disease-causing proteins.
 Modalities such as PROTACs and molecular glues enable degradation of targets that are difficult or impossible to inhibit with traditional small molecules.